geltz/ComfyUI-geltz/README.md

 **CLIP NegPip+**

-Enhanced NegPip with magnitude compensation, spectral regularization, and position encoding.
+Enhanced negative weights in positive prompt with magnitude compensation, spectral regularization, and position encoding.
 *Based on the implementation from [ppm](https://github.com/pamparamm/ComfyUI-ppm)*

 **Color Palette Extractor**